jamiephillips0000/cucumber-java/README.md

 ## Running
 * git clone https://github.com/jamiephillips0000/interview-task.git
-* find the interwiew-task/src/main/resources/application.yml and change the user/pass for Mongo Atlas with the ones I provided in the accompanying email
+* find the interwiew-task/src/main/resources/application.yml and change the user/pass for Mongo Atlas with the ones I provided in the accompanying email e.g. url : mongodb+srv://<username>:<password>@cluster0.mongodb.net?retryWrites=true
 * cd interview-task
 * mvn clean package // check for errors
 * mvn spring-boot:run // will run it
 * Using a browser open http://localhost:8080 and veryify you have something working
 * Swagger doc is available here http://localhost:8080/swagger-ui.html
 * Architecture

-## Architecture
-* see the diagram.pdf